jlister19/impact-of-covid-on-crime/README.md

 # impact-of-covid-on-crime

-Title: Impact of Covid on Crime in Cook County
+Title: Impact of Covid on Crime in Chicago

 Team Members: